 Volunteer Process and Opportunities: Read the steps you need to go through to become an IRC volunteer and see our current list of volunteer opportunities.

-Group Volunteer Opportunities: Interested in getting your team involved in IRC project?
-Click here to see list of current group opportunities.
+Group Volunteer Opportunities: Interested in getting your team involved in an IRC project?
+Click here to see a list of current group opportunities.

-New or Gently Used Items Needed for Refugees: We’re collecting kitchenware, laptops, and other household items for newly refugees.
-See how you can help.
+New or Gently Used Items Needed for Refugees: Donate gift cards, diapers, hygiene products and other essentials for newly-arrived refugees.

-Other Ways to Get Involved: Employ refugees, connect us to affordable housing options, and shop at Michie Market.
+Other Ways to Get Involved: Employ refugees, connect us to affordable housing options, and shop at New Roots' Michie Market.

 Once they acclimate to their new environment, refugees often thrive and contribute to their communities, building careers, purchasing homes, gaining citizenship, and enriching the community with cultural and linguistic diversity.